 What happens after an appraisal in the refinance process?

-The lender will review the appraisal results and use it to finalize the LTV ratio on your home refinance.
+The lender will review the appraisal results and use them to finalize the LTV ratio on your home refinance.
 Unless the appraiser finds something serious and unexpected that lowers your estimated home value, everything should go smoothly as you head toward the end of the closing process.

 You can dispute an appraisal that comes in lower than expected.
 Review the appraisal documents and look for: